Tzedakah Fund

 Spring 2025

 The Tzedakah Committee awards grants to deserving non-profit organizations that best exemplify Beth Emet’s social justice core values of righteousness and justice, love of one’s neighbors and for the stranger, compassion, kindness, and hospitality.
-This spring, the committee awarded the grant to the Center for Enriched Living.
+This spring, the committee awarded the grant to Learning Edge Tutoring and Jerusalem Food Rescuers.

 See our previous grant recipients since 2013.